This story was originally published and last updated .

 It's hard to get photo samples these days, an update landed right at the end of our review that improved performance, and weather didn't offer much variety.

 The lack of OIS on the primary camera was a bit of an issue, especially with the long exposure times the camera favored in all but the best of lighting conditions, so keep a steady hand.
 Colors also seemed off for me compared to other OnePlus phones: more muted than the company's usually 'gram-ready look.
-Darker details were also prone to being lost or processed into mush.
+Darker details were also prone to being lost or processed into mush, and performance in even marginal indoor lighting was poor compared to phones like the $350 Pixel 4a.
 Still, the primary shooter is serviceable, as is the wide-angle.

 The macro camera, on the other hand, is terrible, even in decent outdoor lighting.
 I get that the additional, cheap camera gives these phones another number for low-effort marketing, but I'd really prefer they spend the money on something better or give it an actually good macro camera mode, like on the OnePlus 8 Pro.